aleksLgt/Money-Transfer-Telegram-Bot/README.md

 The best telegram bot in finance

-Инструкция по развороту:
+Installation Instructions:
-1. На время тестирования необходимо создать своего телеграм бота через BotFather
+1. During testing, you need to create your own telegram bot via BotFather
-2. Скопировать содержимое .env.example в .env
+2. Copy the contents of .env.example to .env
-3. Определить переменную окружения TELEGRAM_BOT_TOKEN значением токена для своего бота, который выдаст BotFather
+3. Define the environment variable TELEGRAM_BOT_TOKEN the token value for your bot, which will issue a BotFather
-4. Запустить pip install -r requirements.txt
+4. Run pip install -r requirements.txt